Here’s a list of frequently asked questions I get on stream about programming 😄

-I will write a proper explanation post one day, but until then the short version is: I felt like a burden asking code-savvy friends & my husband for custom tools for my stream.
-After I started ADHD medication in October 2022, I decided to try to learn code and the meds really have helped make it easier for me to stay focused and process text easier.
+The TLDR version: I felt like a burden asking my husband & code-savvy friends for custom stream tools.
+After I started ADHD medication in October 2022, I decided to try to learn code – medication really have helped make it easier for me to stay focused and process text easier.

 Since the previous version of my bot was written in Winform, I thought I might try using WPF as the next step up.
-Since I only have plans for it to be a desktop application (not a fan of mobile apps and I only use Windows), I didn’t see the need to try MAUI.
+I only have plans for it to be a desktop application (not a fan of mobile apps and I only use Windows) so I didn’t see the need to try MAUI.

 Disappointingly, no one actually asks this, but I wanted to share my reasoning as I think its funny 😆

 I was pretty neutral with private variable names – I didn’t care either way but would delete the underscore whenever VS would auto complete names for me.
 While watching SingletonSean videos, I noticed the occasional YouTube comment disapproving of the poor underscore.
 It wasn’t until I came across a StackOverflow thread where a user commented several times how UGLY underscores were and should not be taught, that I decided at that moment..
 I would start using them.
 To upset the very people who feel they are helping coders see the errors in their ways.
 How does it feel to find out you’ve done the exact opposite of what you were trying to accomplish‽‽‽